 Mineral fertilizers for tulips.
-What can you feed tulips in spring?
-Tulip care in spring
+How can you feed tulips in the spring?
+Caring for tulips in spring

-Not so long ago, jam was boiled in basins so that it would last all winter.
-Now they are not harvesting so much, but, nevertheless, it’s not bad to have a couple of jars of different berries and fruits.
-Especially for universal use, which goes both in the filling and for cookies, you can spread it on bread and serve it with tea.
-This is exactly what we will cook - seedless cherry plum jam, the recipe is simple, the most delicious, because it is prepared without repeated boiling.
+Not so long ago, jam was made in basins so that there would be enough for the whole winter.
+Nowadays they don’t prepare much, but, nevertheless, it’s nice to have a couple of jars of different berries and fruits.
+It is especially versatile and can be used as a filling or for cookies; it can be spread on bread and served with tea.
+This is exactly what we will be preparing - seedless cherry plum jam, the recipe is simple, the most delicious, because it is prepared without repeated cooking.
 The taste is sweet and sour, the consistency is very thick, like jam.
-And when infused, it thickens like jelly.
-You can cook jam from yellow cherry plum or from red, the difference will be only in the amount of sugar - for red, put a little more.
+And when it sits, it thickens like jelly.
+You can make jam from yellow cherry plum or red, the only difference will be in the amount of sugar - for red add a little more.

-The simplest recipe for cherry plum jam is prepared in one step: boil the fruit, rub it, boil it again with sugar and roll it up.
-In winter, you will have an excellent addition to morning cheesecakes, pancakes, pancakes.
+The simplest recipe for cherry plum jam is prepared in one step: boil the fruit, wipe it, boil it again with sugar and roll it up.
+In winter, you will have an excellent addition to your morning cheesecakes, pancakes, and pancakes.

 Ingredients: